flancia-coop/doc.anagora.org/node-club.md

 ## interesting nodes of the week
-### Under each week add some nodes you would like to learn more about and plan to write about.
-Other Agorans might join you on that node
+### We provision the commons together.
+Under each week add some nodes you would like to learn more about and plan to write about.
+Other Agorans might join you on that node, or they might choose their own adventure.
 #### join us on matrix #anagora:matrix.org

 ## season 4